Analytical solution of a free-fermion chain with time-dependent ramps: Introduction

 Exactly solvable models in one dimension have long served as a cornerstone in the theoretical exploration of quantum many-body physics.
 Their role becomes particularly valuable in out-of-equilibrium settings, where even non-interacting systems can display rich and nontrivial dynamics.
 A paradigmatic example is that of non-interacting lattice fermions in the presence of a linear potential, where the interplay between coherent hopping and the external field gives rise to Bloch oscillations~\cite{Bloch1929} and related Wannier-Stark localization~\cite{Wannier1962}.
 These phenomena are well understood for static potentials and have formed the basis of several studies, including experimental tests~\cite{Holthaus1996,Geiger2018,Guo2021}.

 In the equilibrium setting, progress has been made in related inhomogeneous models, such as the gradient XX chain studied in Refs.~\cite{Smith1971,MSaitoh1973,Eisler2009}, which allows for an exact characterization of local observables and entanglement.
 In contrast, when the linear potential acquires a time-dependent slope, the physics becomes more involved.
-Some special cases are known—such as quenches in the gradient XX chain~\cite{Eisler2009}, traveling impurity~\cite{Bastianello2018}, or periodic driving~\cite{Shon1992,Pertsch1999,BarLev2024,Duffin2024,Bhakuni2018,Bhakuni2020}.
-However, while hydrodynamic and numerical approaches have provided valuable insights~\cite{Wendenbaum2013,Capizzi2023}, a general exact solution for the dynamics of such driven Stark-localized systems has not been fully established.
-This limitation is especially relevant given the growing interest in quantum control~\cite{Brif2010,Deffner2014,Glaser2015}, Floquet engineering~\cite{Bukov2015,Eckardt2017}, and transport~\cite{Bertini2021}, where understanding the interplay between the driving and the resulting nonequilibrium dynamics is crucial.
+Some special cases are known—such as quenches in the gradient XX chain~\cite{Eisler2009}, traveling impurity~\cite{Bastianello2018,Bastianello2018b}, or periodic driving~\cite{Shon1992,Pertsch1999,BarLev2024,Duffin2024,Bhakuni2018,Bhakuni2020}.
+However, while hydrodynamic and numerical approaches have provided valuable insights~\cite{Wendenbaum2013,Capizzi2023}, a general exact solution for the dynamics of such driven Stark-localized systems has not been fully established. {Time-dependent linear potentials can give rise to nontrivial effects that go beyond simple generalizations of the static case.
+Standard examples include the periodic modulation of the driving field which may lead to dynamic localization~\cite{Dunlap1986,Eckardt2009}, where the motion of a wavepacket is effectively frozen at certain parameter values of the periodic modulation, as well as related phenomena such as coherent destruction of tunneling~\cite{Holthaus1995,Holthaus1996}.
+These examples illustrate that driving and localization may interplay in a nontrivial way and underscore the need to explore more general driving protocols.This goal is also motivated by the growing interest in quantum control~\cite{Brif2010,Deffner2014,Glaser2015}, Floquet engineering~\cite{Bukov2015,Eckardt2017}, and transport~\cite{Bertini2021}, where the resulting nonequilibrium dynamics can have rich and unexpected behavior.}

-More generally, and even restricting to non-interacting systems, exact results in the presence of driving are remarkably scarce.
+More generally, and even restricting to non-interacting systems, exact results in the presence of driving are remarkably scarce~\cite{Gritsev2010}.
 Notable exceptions include the case of a hardcore Bose gas in a time-dependent harmonic trap, see e.g. Ref.~\cite{Minguzzi2005}, which has attracted significant attention across different research fields, including condensed matter (see Ref.~\cite{Minguzzi2022} for a review) and quantum thermodynamics~\cite{Jaramillo2016}. {In this work, we provide a new exact solution for a driven quantum many-body system. }Specifically, we solve the dynamics of a tight-binding chain under an arbitrary time-dependent linear potential, giving access to the dynamics of observables such as particle density, current, and of the entanglement entropy.